mooseyscountrygarden.com » Garden Seats« Laundry Seat | Stables Bench »

 Jerome's Favourite Seat

-I think this will soon become one of my favourite places to sit, relax and listen to the watery words and syllables coming from the water race - especially in the late afternoon sun.
+When I used to take Jerome the cat for walks around the garden she just knew we'd stop and sit here - she'd jump up first and miaow for me to stop.
+This was her favourite garden seat.
+And it soon became one of my favourite places to sit, relax and listen to the watery words and syllables coming from the water race - especially in the late afternoon sun.